• Skip to main content

 Instructions

-• After 30 minutes, remove the foil from the pan, carefully spoon some of the cooking syrup over the yams, and continue cooking the yams, uncovered, for an additional 25 to 35 minutes, or until the sweet potatoes can be easily pierced with a fork and the cooking liquid is syrupy.
+• After 40 minutes, remove the foil from the pan and carefully toss the sweet potatoes, rotating the ones on the bottom and top.
+This helps make sure all of the potatoes are able to thoroughly absorb that delectable cooking liquid.
+Continue cooking the yams, uncovered, for an additional 30 to 40 minutes, or until the sweet potatoes can be easily pierced with a fork and the cooking liquid is syrupy.
+The yams should be very tender but not falling apart.

 Video